0xinevitable/kalo/README.md

 ## Flywheel

-We aim to create the following flywheel:
+Kalo will create the following flywheel in the KiiChain Ecosystem:

 ![The Kalo Flywheel](./.github/assets/flywheel.png)